Mindful-AI-Assistants/.github/profile/README.md

 The **Mindful AI Assistants Organization** encourages everyone to participate in the project and contribute to its success!

- 🌎💙 TOGETHER WE ARE STRONGER!
+ <p align="center"> 🌎💙 TOGETHER WE ARE STRONGER, TOGETHER WE CAN CJHAN GE THE WORLD !

 <br>